- Contractor Resources

 Contractors facing incorrect IR35 determinations have the option of the client led disagreement process, which gives the end hirer 45 days to respond to the contractors lodged dispute.

 Remember that in reality, there will be little difference in take home pay and you may wish to consider keeping your company open and operating the contract through the limited company while inside IR35.
 If you'd like to find out more about contracting under an umbrella company, visit the Parasol website here.

-To appoint SJD Accountancy as your accountant, the quickest and easiest way to do so is by calling our Contractor Advice Team on
+To appoint SJD Accountancy as your accountant, the quickest and easiest way to do so is by speaking to our Contractor Advice Team.
+Appoint us.